mhostn3/trustpdf/README.md

 # TrustPDF

-**TrustPDF** is a privacy-first, client-side web app for working with PDF files.
+**TrustPDF** is a privacy-first, client-side PDF tool, released as open source under the AGPLv3 license.
 It allows users to **merge** and **split** PDF documents directly in the browser — with **no uploads, no accounts, and no tracking**.

 <div align="center">